adxmantium/SnowboardSizer/privacypolicy.md

 If you choose to use my Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that I collect are used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at [App Name], unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use
 The information that I request is retained on your device and is not collected by me in any way.
 No HTTP requests are made, this app is intended to be able to be used offline.
 The information I store on your device is initially created by me so that I know when you have seen the introduction modal, so that I don't show you the modal everytime you open the app.